 You will notice that most of the weakened muscle groups are all on the posterior chain.
-The front of your body is referred to as the anterior and the back half of your body is referred to as your posterior chain.
+The front of your body is referred to as the anterior and the muscle groups of the back half of your body are referred to as your posterior chain.

 If you browse through NASM’s postural assessments, note that many of the underactive muscles are from the posterior chain, such as;

 Whereas many of the overactive muscles are on the front of your body, the anterior chain, such as;